A free font for coders by Jens Kutílek

 In 2009 I wasn’t satisfied with the available text editor fonts and decided to draw my own: Sudo.
 Over the last years I used it as my main font in the Terminal, as well as my text editor font for coding on Mac and Windows.
 Whenever something bugged me, I refined the design and could instantly evaluate if a change was an improvement.

-Why are we still using monospaced fonts for coding?
-I don’t know, but it’s fine by me.
+There are many reasons why most programmers still prefer monospaced fonts.
 All letters have the same width in all weights.
 Proportional alternates are available for some letters via OpenType layout features.

 When some letter forms are ambiguous in prosa, we can easily read them because we know the context.
 But when coding, all characters have to be unmistakably recognizable.
 It is common to add serifs to an uppercase I or a hook to the lowercase l.
 I don’t care very much for dotted or slashed zeroes, so I decided to make all numbers one line width smaller than the uppercase letters.
 They still stand out enough because most code is in lowercase anyway.